What this calculator does

 • Assumes a fixed interest rate for the full term.

-• Does not include fees, insurance, tax, service charges or overpayments.
+• Does not include insurance, tax, service charges, valuation fees, legal fees or early repayment charges.

 Sources and checks